African Diaspora Art of Paris

 Ernest Dükü is one of the artists who has exhibited at Sultan’s gallery.
 A native of Côte d’Ivoire, he moved to France in 1982.
 His art is a unique mix of painting and sculpture that has roots in his formal education as an architect.
 He takes inspiration from the art forms of ancient Egypt as well as Akan tribal symbols from his homeland, delving into the esthetics and the spirituality of the two cultures.
 By contemplating the convergence of the symbol-based writing represented by Egyptian hieroglyphs and the geometric, zoomorphic and anthropomorphic forms of the weights used by the Akans to measure the value of gold dust throughout the centuries, he examines the Akan world through “Egyptian eyes”.

 Dükü exhibits his work in France and in Africa.
-In 1996, he was awarded a gold medal at the Arts-Inter exposition in Aix-en-Provence.
-He most recently presented his work at the Biennial of Visual Arts in Douala, Cameroon in March 2007.
+He was awarded a gold medal at the Arts-Inter exposition in Aix-en-Provence.
+He presented his work at the Biennial of Visual Arts in Douala, Cameroon.

 Turning to African-American art in Paris, several works by Henry O. Tanner are on reserve at the Musée d’Orsay.
 Unfortunately, they are rarely on display.
-Tanner is the forbearer of a number of African-American artists who have sought their muse in Paris from the early 20th century to the present day.
+Tanner is the forbearer of many African-American artists who sought their muse in Paris, from the early 20th century to the present day.

 Joe Johnson is one of several contemporary African-American artists living in Paris.
 A student of fine arts and graphic design in the early 1980s, he turned away from this pursuit to explore other avenues of life for several years.
 In 1998, he returned wholeheartedly to the arts and began a fulltime career as a painter/sculptor.
 He resumed his studies at Parsons Paris School of Design in Paris, receiving a Bachelor of Fine Arts in 2002.